Advice for Visitors to Canada

 require a visa to enter the country.
 For those who plan to pursue a course

 of study lasting longer than six months, a study permit is required.
-Before
+Study permits are typically valid for the entire term of the study program, plus an added 90 days.

 in Canada.
-You must also meet all of the requirements for the permit.
+You must also meet all of the necessary requirements for the permit, including biometrics.

 With or without a permit, you must prove that you have enough money to

-pay your tuition as well as provide for living expenses and the return
+pay your tuition as well as provide for living expenses and your return

 trip home.
 As with all visitors, you must prove that you plan to return